joshcalcino/PhantomBatch/README.md

   "itapergasbinary": "F",
   "iwarpbinary": "F",
   "use_primarydisc": "F",
-  "detat": 1                     # How frequently you want to dump },
+  "deltat": 1                     # How frequently you want to dump },

 "phantom_batch_setup": {         # This contains all of the PhantomBatch settings.
 These MUST be set correctly